-You may be subject to the alternative minimum tax (AMT) if you deduct research and experimental, intangible drilling, exploration, development, circulation, and business organizational costs.
+You may be subject to the alternative minimum tax (AMT) if you deduct re-CAUTION search and experimental, intangible drilling, exploration, development, circulation, or business organizational costs.

 For more information on the alternative minimum tax, see the instructions for one of the following forms.